shahidulmahmood/elt-pipeline-with-dbt-snowflake-airflow/docs/2-dbt-setup.md

 ## Step 4: Configure dbt Project

-Edit the `dbt_project.yml` file in your project root directory:
+Edit the `dbt_project.yml` file in your project root directory: This is the control center.

 ```yaml
 name: 'snowflake_workshop'